exakat/exakat/docs/Rules.rst

 PHP has a special class constant to hold the name of the class : 'class' keyword.
 It represents the classname that is used in the left part of the operator.

 Using '::class' is safer than relying on a string.
+It does adapt if the class's name or its namespace is changed'.
 It is also faster, though it is a micro-optimisation.

 It is introduced in PHP 5.5.